Working with Codex

 - Sometimes starting with a few empty classes, methods, and documentation is a good strategy

-- “Fill in the black” or “Draw the rest of the owl” are patterns ai is good at
+- “Fill in the blanks” or “Draw the rest of the owl” are patterns ai is good at

 Links